evanx/redex/configurator/README.md

 These automate the configuration of a specific pattern of processors as a whole.

+We introduce a configurator to configure each processor according to a YAML meta configuration file.

 ### Example: meta configurator for a static web server

-We introduce a configurator to simplify the configuration for a given pattern of collaborating processors.

 We configure an `httpFileServer.default` pattern as follows:
 ```yaml